vhuang1211/malicious_url_detection/README.md

-# Data Science for Cybersecurity - Final Project
+# Detection of Malicious Websites Using Machine Learning and Deep Learning Techniques

 This is my final project in the course of [Data Science for Cybersecurity](https://sites.google.com/view/mikehsiao/teaching/data-science-for-cybersecurity-2022?authuser=0).
 This project requires us to perform the analysis of security-related dataset using artificial intelligence techniques.

-## Topic
-**Detection of Malicious Websites Using Machine Learning and Deep Learning Techniques**

 ## Abstract